 3. Introduce stipulations at the most effective time.
 Many lawyers fall into the trap of waiting until the end of their case before publishing all of their stipulations.
 The judge says, ?Call your next witness, counselor,? and the lawyer responds, ?No more witnesses your honor — but I do have 40 minutes worth of stipulations to read into the record.?
 If that’s how you introduce your stipulations, ?the record? will be the only one in the room paying any attention to them.
 The jurors will fall asleep before you finish reading the third page of the stipulations, and they’ll ignore your carefully crafted agreements.
 (Even worse?
 Those attorneys who don’t even read the stipulations into evidence.
 They just introduce the agreements into evidence and then expect the jurors to read them in the deliberation room.)

 To maximize the impact of your stipulations, you want to publish them at the most effective time.
 For example, let’s say that you and your opponent have both agreed that a firearm recovered from the house was loaded and operational.
 Rather than waiting until the end of your case to read that stipulation into evidence, you should publish it to the jury when the gun becomes important.
+In times like these, getting some background on the ammunition used can greatly help.
+As an example, m193 vs m855 terminal ballistics are very different, so that knowledge made available to the jury could further help matters.
 After the witness testifies, ?I saw a gun next to the baby’s crib,? you can read the stipulation to the jury: ?Both parties have agreed that the firearm was loaded and fully operational.?
 Doesn’t it make more sense to publish it then, rather than waiting until the end of the trial when the jurors have forgotten about the gun?

 Consider making stipulations an integral part of your trial practice.
 The sooner you understand why to stipulate to issues in your case, the faster you will develop your trial skills.
 The better you understand your case, the more you’ll stipulate to.
 The more you stipulate to, the more focused your case will become.
 The more focused your case becomes, the better you’ll try your case.
 Keep it up, and before long, you’ll be one of the best trial lawyers in your courthouse!